 Adult patients rarely undergo this step however, as they usually are in need of treatment by the time they decide to consult.
 Therapeutic intervention is usually recommended due to age-related potential for curvature progression.

 Generally, when the curvature is still slight (ex.
 Cobb angle of less than 15° in the case of scoliosis), specific exercises may be prescribed to the patient in order to help to slow curvature progression.
-This may be combined with spinal manipulations performed by the chiropractor with a view to reinforcing the effect of the exercises.

 When curve abnormality in children or adolescents exceeds a certain threshold (Cobb angle of over 15° in the case of scoliosis), treatment using the SpineCor dynamic brace®is recommended to stabilize the curvature.
 In many cases, when optimal conditions are present (early intervention, slight curve, zero skeletal maturation), the brace may even lead to a reduction of the curve that will maintain itself after the treatment has ended.